 Finding: The Plan did not monitor or oversee its network transportation providers.
 The Plan did not have monitoring activities to ensure network providers were providing door-to-door assistance for members receiving NEMT services.

-The Plan's policy did not include language for monitoring and overseeing network transportation providers.
-The language in the policy only included monitoring transportation brokers.
+Plan policy did not include language for monitoring network transportation providers.
+Language only included monitoring for transportation brokers.